 Intensive Interaction (II) is a gentle intervention that can be particularly useful in enhancing two-way communication with individuals with complex needs, such as autism, sensory loss and severe learning disabilities, who have limited or no verbal abilities.

-At Choice, we first introduced Intensive Interaction in 2009, with support and training from our in-house psychology team, and it is now widely used across our group in building positive relationships with the people we support and helping them to develop.
+We first introduced Intensive Interaction in 2009.
+It is used throughout our services to build positive relationships with the people we support and helping them to develop.

-In October 2012, we underlined our commitment to this approach by organising an Intensive Interaction conference, attended by delegates including home managers, support workers, area directors, care managers, parents, speech and language therapists, occupational therapists, and specialist school teachers.
+In October 2012, we underlined our commitment to this approach by organising an Intensive Interaction conference.

 A report on our conference is available here.